SPACEFISH REPORT

 Click here to check out the forecast from the National Weather Service.

-TOURNAMENT DAYS: ROUND #3
+TOURNEY DAYS: ROUND 3

 Greetings once again from the tournament circuit!
 Summer is coming to an end and the inshore redfish tournament season is kicking back off for the remainder of the year.
 My tournament partner and I, Jose “Pepi” Vidal, competed in this past Saturday’s third and final leg of the Power-Pole Florida Pro Redfish Series / East Coast Division.
 The forecast was pretty much perfect despite some pretty high temps, which we have fortunately become accustomed to.